 These maps do not provide a forecast and are not maps of soil moisture.
 Instead they indicate areas which are particularly wet or dry.
 Rainfall in areas with high positive relative wetness could result in flooding in the coming days/weeks.
 Areas of negative relative wetness provide an indication of locations which are particularly dry, and little or no rain in these areas could potentially lead to (or prolong) a drought.

-SUMMARY: At the end of February, subsurface water levels were generally higher (wetter) than normal across much of Britain.
-Drier areas were mostly confined to northern Scotland and southern England.
+SUMMARY: At the end of March, subsurface water levels were generally lower (drier) than normal across Britain.

-\Example month displaying extreme negative wetness
+Example month displaying extreme negative wetness

 Return Period of Rainfall Required to Overcome Dry Conditions